coenm/RepoM/docs/RepoM.Plugin.LuceneQueryParser.md

 To use this module, make sure it is enabled in RepoM by opening the menu and navigate to 'Plugins'.
 When enabling or disabling a plugin, you should restart RepoM. <!-- singleLineInclude: _plugin_enable. path: /docs/mdsource/_plugin_enable.include.md -->

+## Configuration <!-- include: DocsModuleSettingsTests.DocsModuleSettings_LuceneQueryParserPackage#desc.verified.md -->

-This module has no configuration. <!-- singleLineInclude: DocsModuleSettingsTests.DocsModuleSettings_LuceneQueryParserPackage#desc.verified.md -->
+This module has no configuration. <!-- endInclude -->

 To search for repositories, you can use a repom-dialect of Lucene query syntax.